Florida deputy scales flaming building to save toddler - NewsBreak

 Deputies responded to the Isles of East Millenia apartments early Saturday morning and found a three-story apartment building on fire.
 As authorities evacuated residents from their apartments, they saw a toddler and her mother on a third-floor balcony with flames coming from the apartment.

-Deputy William Puzynski wasted no time as he dropped his ballistic vest and body camera and began to scale the exterior of the building to get to a 1-year-old girl on the third floor.WATCH: Florida police arrest ‘elusive goat on the run’
+Deputy William Puzynski wasted no time as he dropped his ballistic vest and body camera and began to scale the exterior of the building to get to a 1-year-old girl on the third floor.NorCal woman survives 6 days stranded in snow

 “Hand me the baby, hand me the baby.
 We are coming,” Puzynski said as he positioned himself on the banister of the second-floor balcony.